If you’ve ever owned a terrier or wire-coated breed then I’m sure you’ve heard a little bit about hand stripping.

 I only recommend these if you have a very thick coated large breed.

 I often use an undercoat rake on pet Airedales, Lakelands, and Wire Foxes.
-Some breeds may not need undercoat removal (Dachshunds, for example, typically do not have as much undercoat as their long-legged terrier counterparts.)
+Some breeds may not need undercoat removal.

 Hand Stripping Techniques